Sharp Monocular View Synthesis in Less Than a Second: Experiments

 \subsection{Motion Range}

 While \methodname excels at generating high-quality nearby views (\eg~for AR/VR applications), it was not designed for synthesis of faraway views that have little overlap with the source image.

-In Figure~\ref{fig:baseline-vs-metrics} we study the the perceptual metrics trend against the motion values (measured by pairwise camera baseline size in meter) in our evaluation setup (see Section~\ref{sec:evaluation-setup}).
-Experiments show that while \methodname works well, as expected, on small camera motion ($< 0.5$ meter), it retains its quality on larger motion and performs better than most other approaches on extended motion ranges.
-The SOTA diffusion-based approach Gen3C only outperforms \methodname on ETH3D with motion $>3$ meter and on ScanNet++ with motion $>0.5$ meter.
+In Figure~\ref{fig:baseline-vs-metrics} we study the perceptual metrics trend against the motion values (measured by pairwise camera baseline size in meters) in our evaluation setup (see Section~\ref{sec:evaluation-setup}).
+Experiments show that while \methodname works well, as expected, on small camera motion ($< 0.5$ meters), it retains its quality on larger motion and performs better than most other approaches on extended motion ranges.
+The SOTA diffusion-based approach Gen3C only outperforms \methodname on ETH3D with motion $>3$ meters and on ScanNet++ with motion $>0.5$ meters.
 We also see that with privileged info, the quality regression over motion range can be further alleviated.
-In summary, quantitative analysis show that while the desired motion range is around half a meter, our approach still works reasonably well on larger camera displacement.
+In summary, quantitative analysis shows that while the desired motion range is around half a meter, our approach still works reasonably well on larger camera displacement.

 In Figure~\ref{fig:ablation_overlap} we deliberately extend the range of motion beyond \methodname's intended operating regime.
 To ensure comparable visual quality of baselines, we provide monodepth from Depth Pro as privileged depth information to all methods in this analysis.
 Per discussion in Section~\ref{sec:privilege}, we do not show SVC and LVSM results in Figure~\ref{fig:ablation_overlap} since they cannot make use of privileged information and cannot perform a scale sweep due to a lack of ground truth novel view.